lukasmartinelli/pgclimb/README.md

 `DB_SCHEMA` | `import`    | schema to create tables for
 `DB_USER`   | `postgres`  | database user
 `DB_PASS`   |             | password (or empty if none)

+## Personal Motivation

+I use PostgreSQL in most ETL workflows to consolidate, aggregate and cleanup data.
+After doing that I want to get the data out again which previously relied on a lot of redundant Python code code projects all of which has now been replaces with `pgreport`.

 ## Advanced Use Cases